0xAX/linux-insides/Booting/linux-bootstrap-5.md

 The next step after we collected all unsafe memory regions in the `mem_avoid` array will be search of the random address which does not overlap with the unsafe regions with the `find_random_addr` function.

-First of all we can see allign of the output address in the `find_random_addr` function:
+First of all we can see align of the output address in the `find_random_addr` function:

 ```C
 minimum = ALIGN(minimum, CONFIG_PHYSICAL_ALIGN);